false

 Our focus and approach:

-• Multi-modal clinical cohorts: In collaboration with long-term clinical partners (e.g., Mind Plasticity, headspace Camperdown) we track large groups of young people with diverse presentations of mental health conditions and use repeated phenotyping of genetic risk, sleep-wake cycles and circadian rhythms, mental health phenomenology, and cognitive function (among other variables) to study the trajectories of young people over several years as they engage with clinical mental health care.
+• Multi-modal clinical cohorts: In collaboration with long-term clinical partners (e.g., Mind Plasticity, headspace Camperdown) we track large groups of young people with diverse presentations of mental health conditions and use repeated measurement of genetic risk, sleep-wake cycles and circadian rhythms, mental health phenomenology, and cognitive function (among other variables) to study the trajectories of young people over several years as they engage with clinical mental health care.
+The goal of this work is to enhance our knowledge about the drivers of clinical and functional outcomes of young people, with the ultimate aim of identifying new intervention targets.

 • Genetically-informative community-based cohorts: In collaboration with Australian and international partners we study multiple community-based, longitudinal, genetically-informative studies of children and young people in the peak developmental phase of risk for major mood disorders (ages ~12-25), as well as genetically-informative cohorts with established depressive and bipolar disorders, wherein we examine the etiology, pathways, and clinical and functional outcomes of people with mental disorders, across the lifespan.